nithinvarma16/ecem202a_project/docs/proposal.md

 - Seamless communication interface between the MMWAVE Radar and Nvidia Jetson module to extract the required communication.

 ## 6. Metrics of Success
-By making the model online instead of offline, it can be utilised in real-time applications like those discussed earlier.
+- By making the model online instead of offline, it can be utilised in real-time applications like those discussed earlier.
 Prediction accuracy should be recorded to compare it with the original model.
+- Comparison in latency between the original ROS interfacing used vs the serial interfacing used in the project

 ## 7. Related Work